Jenna Johnson & Val Chmerkovskiy Are Quick Change Artists In New Instagram Clip

 She also said she was hopeful the couple and their family, which include Maks Chmerkovskiy and Peta Murgatroyd, would still be able to take their scheduled, new stage show on the road this summer.

-The show, titled “Motion Pictures Tour” will feature dances from the brother’s favorite movies and will be staged to feature both Jenna and Peta in starring roles.
+The show, titled “Motion Pictures Tour,” will feature dances from the brothers’ favorite movies and will feature both Jenna and Peta in starring roles.

-Fans of the Chmerkovskiy’s thought the quick change clip was a fun way to add some levity to a challenging time for Americans.
+Fans of the Chmerkovskiy couple thought the quick change clip was a fun way to add some levity to a challenging time for Americans.

 “These definitely put me in a good mood!
 I’m glad you’re both home safe and everything works itself out sooner than later,” said one fan and follower of the couple.